tangentecode/obsidian-notes/computer-science/docs/python/csv.md

 ### Dict Writer

 - Similarly, we can write a dictionary as follows within the CSV file:
 ```python
 writer = csv.DictWriter(file, fieldnames =["name", "number"])
 writer.writerow(my_dict)
 ```

-Notice this code is quite similar to our prior iteration but with `csv.DictWriter` instead.
+- Notice this code is quite similar to our prior iteration but with `csv.DictWriter` instead

+- Defining the `field names` is optional